refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 tf.enable_eager_execution()
 ```

 Note the enviroment variables controlling log level.
-Somehow, sbatch python task has very verbose ouput for mkl and tensorflow by default.
+Somehow, sbatch python task has very verbose ouput for mkl and tensorflow by default (these stuff will eat all of your disk space in output file!).
 One should turn off them for a small slurm.out file.
 See [this post](https://stackoverflow.com/questions/38073432/how-to-suppress-verbose-tensorflow-logging) for turning off tf logs.

+* ulimit -u limit

+Also note that tensorflow may need very large number of processes (actually threads, linux made no big difference on these two things, see [so](https://stackoverflow.com/questions/344203/maximum-number-of-threads-per-process-in-linux) for more info).
+So if one want to utilize tensorflow with multiprocessing for some naive parallel programming, it might be necessary to turn up the ulimit on max user process, which has soft limit ~~2048~~ by default (default value already changed to 8192) to avoid fork bomb.
+Namely run `ulimit -u 16384` on terminal (or in sbatch script for a slurm job), so that one can run more tf instances at the same time. `cat /proc/<pid>/limits` see whether the new ulimit is valid for pid program.

+However even by doing this, you cannot re login to the shell, since the default ulimit isn't changed.
+You may need to add corresponding line into user's bash_profile, otherwise you may NEVER to login the cluster unless the heavy tf task is finished.